MozaicWorks/SoftwareDesignStudies/README.md

 Goal ideas:

-* Try to do it single pass
+* Try to do it single pass (only read forward, never go back)
 * Compare performance with existing parsers (especially for large files)

 Hint: you don't have to support the full language, just enough to learn about the problem and its solutions